 The idea that WordPress tags can improve your SEO is a very common misconception.
 In reality, they have little influence on your search rankings.

 The intended purpose of WordPress tags is to organize content on your website.
-Tags can help your visitors find content on a specific topic when they click through to your tag archives, for example, but tagging a post with a particular keyword does not increase your odds of ranking on Google for that search term.
+Tags can help your visitors find content on a specific topic when they click through to your A tag archive is a a page on a WordPress website that displays a list of posts associated with a particular t...
+More, for example, but tagging a post with a particular keyword does not increase your odds of ranking on Google for that search term.

 How WordPress Tags Can Hinder Your SEO Efforts